 Retirement plans - The University has a defined contribution retirement plan for academic and nonacademic personnel.
 Individual contributions are based on a percentage of compensation.
-The University's contribution rate was 3% as of May 31, 2021 and 2020, resulting in total contributions of approximately \$1,644 and \$3,679, respectively.
-The reduction to 3% became effective on September 1, 2020, for a period of one year, expiring on August 31, 2021.
-This decision was made in response to uncertainty concerning the COVID-19 pandemic.
-The University also offers a deferred compensation plan to certain employees under Section 457 of the Internal Revenue Code.
-Total plan liabilities were \$444 and \$366 as of May 31, 2021 and 2020, respectively.
+The University's contribution rate was 7.5% as of May 31, 2020 and 2019, resulting in total contributions of approximately \$3,679 and \$3,572 for 2020 and 2019, respectively.